keith-flynn/portfolio-website/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+---

+## About

+A portfolio page to show off my works as a developer.
+Built following [this guide](https://youtu.be/-2UjwQzxvBQ?si=C6Jw2NwWWSj5GDDN) by [James MacArthur](https://github.com/jamezmca)